odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

                 ```bash
                 cp target/event-logging-connector-3.6-SNAPSHOT.jar ~/egeria-install/egeria-omag-*/server/lib
                 ```

+            ??? intermediate "Reconfigure mds1 to use the new connector ..."

                 Restart `EgeriaPlatform` so it picks up the new classes.
 Use the `ServerConfig` utility and issue the following command to add your connector to the configuration document of `mds1`.

                 ```bash
                 log-event-contents mds1 egeria.dojo.connector.eventlogging.EventLoggingProvider
                 ```

+            ??? intermediate "Run your test ..."

                 Start your `mds1` server using `ServerOps` and re-run `AssetCreate`.
 Look at the console log of `EgeriaPlatform` and you will see the addtional logging that your connector has enabled.

         ![Audit log destination connector in mds1](/education/egeria-dojo/developer/developer-dojo-architecture-6.svg)
         > Your development landscape showing your new audit log destination connector running in the mds1 server logging additional information about EVENT audit log messages.